filecoin-project/filecoin-docs/docs/mine/lotus/split-markets-miners.md

 ```shell
 lotus-miner actor set-addrs <NEW_MULTIADDR>
 ```

-9. update the Addresses section of the markets config.toml,Update this section as same  as  mining/sealing/proving node
+9. Update the `Addresses` section of the markets `config.toml` to be the same as same the mining/sealing/proving node.
 > [Addresses]
   \#PreCommitControl = ["f00XX1"]
   \# CommitControl = ["f00XX2"]